FitzSW/HF_HeH/PyScf_Comp/readme.md

 The file "pyscf_out" contains the reported energy of: -40.213360376289145 (hartree)

-The Hartree-Fock limit energy of this system is -40.225, as reported in P.C.
+The estimated Hartree-Fock limit energy of this system is -40.225, as reported in P.C.
 Hariharan and J. A. Pople, Theoret.
 Chem.
 Acta 28; 213 (1973)